newjersey/dhs-oneapp/docs/DFD_Validations/validations-and-required-fields-fromDFD.md

 ![Application Information 1](ApplicationInfo1.png)
 ![Application Information 2](ApplicationInfo2.png)

 ### 1. Question: Are you the Payee?
-### 2. A no response to #1 above opens additional fields for the client to enter the First and last name of the payee <br>
+A no response opens additional fields for the client to enter the first and last name of the payee <br>
-### 3. For Homeless only county is required for address<br>
+### 2. For Homeless only county is required for address<br>
-### 4. The error text "The entered zip code does not exist in the selected county" is a database validation message that is displayed when the entered zipcode is incorrect.
+### 3. The error text "The entered zip code does not exist in the selected county" is a database validation message that is displayed when the entered zipcode is incorrect.
 It was created because there are zip codes that boarder multiple counties.
-### 5. A Person with no contact information (Address, phone number, or email) must check the checkbox "By checking this box I understand that I must visit my Local County Welfare Office after submitting this application in order for the application to be processed."
+### 4. A Person with no contact information (Address, phone number, or email) must check the checkbox "By checking this box I understand that I must visit my Local County Welfare Office after submitting this application in order for the application to be processed."
-### 6. The GetCounty button calls the USPS Webservice located at DHS.
+### 5. The GetCounty button calls the DHS USPS Webservice (This webservice is located at DHS not the HUB).
-### 7. Required fields/questions are First Name, Last Name, "Are you the Payee?", Street Address, City, Zip (Resident & Mailing) County (this is required for both address and homeless), Primary Phone.
+### 6. Required fields/questions are First Name, Last Name, "Are you the Payee?", Street Address, City, Zip (Resident & Mailing) County (this is required for both address and homeless), Primary Phone.
-### 8. Invalid area codes are 200, 300, 400, 411, 710, 844, 855, 866, 877, 888, 900, and 911.
+### 7. Invalid area codes are 200, 300, 400, 411, 710, 844, 855, 866, 877, 888, 900, and 911.
-### 9. The first and forth phone number position can not be 0 or 1.<br><br>
+### 8. The first and forth phone number position can not be 0 or 1.<br><br>

 ## **SNAP Header**